amabdallah/Test/docs/People.md

-Credit: This file is copied as it is from the ODM2 GitHub account at https://github.com/UCHIC/ODM2/blob/master/doc/ODM2Docs/core_people.md

-Few changes are made to adjust to WaM-DaM needs
+Credit: This file is copied as it is from the ODM2 GitHub account at https://github.com/UCHIC/ODM2/blob/master/doc/ODM2Docs/core_people.md Few changes are made to adjust to WaM-DaM needs

-People are included in ODM2 so that observations and other types of Actions can be affiliated with the individual People that perform them.
+People are included in WaM-DaM so that Projects and data collected can be affiliated with the individual People that perform them.
 People are represented by thier first, middle, and last names.
 People are linked to Organizations using the Affiliations entity.
 People can be affiliated with one or more Organizations, but a person does not have to be affiliated with an Organization to perform an Action.
 However, all Actions must be performed by at least one person.
 The following describe how a Person is affiliated with an Action:

 ### In the Case that a Person is a Member of an Organization ###